FAQs

 Governance & Accountability

+The fund is governed by a board of trustees.
 The Fund is subject to: Annual audits, Internal audit controls, Parliamentary oversight, and Public reporting requirements.
 All financial management follows Ghana’s Public Financial Management laws.

 The Fund is financed through: A statutory allocation from the National Health Insurance Fund, Government budgetary allocations approved by Parliament, Donations, grants, gifts, and voluntary contributions, and Investments and other lawful income.